-- (1) This section applies if a member of the BCC councillor conduct review panel has any interest that may conflict with a fair and impartial hearing of a complaint made against an accused councillor. - (2) The member must not take part, or take further part, in any consideration of the matter. - Maximum penalty-35 penalty units. - (3) As soon as practicable after the member becomes aware that this section applies to the member, the member must inform the council. - Maximum penalty for subsection (3)-35 penalty units.
+- (1) This section applies if a member of the BCC councillor conduct review panel has any interest that may conflict with a fair and impartial hearing of a complaint made against an accused councillor. - (2) The member must not take part, or take further part, in any consideration of the matter.

+(3) As soon as practicable after the member becomes aware that this section applies to the member, the member must inform the council.